OraCool/Angular-Migration/README.md

 npm run build
 ```

-### 2. Configure Zed IDE
+### 2. Configure Zed IDE for ACP Agent

-Add the agent to your Zed settings.
+Add the ACP agent to your Zed settings.
 Open Zed settings:

 - **macOS**: `Zed > Settings...` or `Cmd+,`
 - **Linux**: `File > Settings` or `Ctrl+,`